sunnylam13/mapit_022818_1/docs/scratch.md

 	 2018-02-28 18:45:34,733 - DEBUG - ['mapit.py', '33', 'Aldergrove', 'Ave,', 'Toronto,', 'ON', 'M4C', '1B3']
 	 2018-02-28 18:45:34,733 - DEBUG - The address string after joining is:  33 Aldergrove Ave, Toronto, ON M4C 1B3

+## Wednesday, February 28, 2018 9:40 PM

+Similar programs could build on this or use this functionality...

+* open all links on a page in separate browser tabs

+* open the browser to the URL for your local weather

+* open several social network sites used often